 - Reye syndrome

-- Use of certain medications (especially estrogens, corticosteroids, sulfonamides, thiazides and azathioprine)
+- Use of certain medicines (especially estrogens, corticosteroids, sulfonamides, thiazides, and azathioprine)

-- May be worse within minutes after eating or drinking at first, especially if foods have a high fat content
+- May be worse within minutes after eating or drinking at first, more commonly if foods have a high fat content

 - Becomes constant and more severe, lasting for several days